Does Tea Dehydrate You? How Caffeine Affects Your Hydration

 One of these impacts is an increased need to urinate thanks to the mild diuretic effect of the caffeine.
 When your urine production increases, your body expels fluids and electrolytes more rapidly than normal.
 If you don’t replenish those nutrients and water, dehydration can set in.

-Symptoms of dehydration include low blood pressure, extreme thirst, and dry mouth.
+The signs of dehydration include low blood pressure, extreme thirst, and dry mouth.
 The drop in blood pressure can reduce blood volume and decrease blood flow, leading to neurological symptoms, including headaches, dizziness, and fainting.
 Left untreated, dehydration can become severe and may require hospitalization.

 Fortunately, you can minimize your risk of dehydration by limiting your caffeine intake and monitoring your hydration levels.
 When you recognize the signs of dehydration, reach for an oral rehydration solution like DripDrop ORS.